dhigley6/mle_fundamentals/soft_skills.md

 - Use facts and data to present an objective argument to the other party
 - Fully understand the other party's point of view and take this into account in our proposed solution
 -

+## Communicating Concepts to Different Audiences

+- Decide on the most important things to communicate
+- Ground your explanation in the knowledge that your audience already has
+- Analogies between what you are explaining and concepts the audience already knows can greatly aide understanding where you can think of them
+- Use examples to solidify understanding
+- Follow-up to ensure the concept(s) are understood